SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 ### Tanks

 Take a look at another eye-popping fact: 3397 tanks lost in about 12 months of fighting.
 That works out to 3397 tanks / 12 months = 283 tanks lost / month.
+(Not quite 1 tank/day,
-Well, ok&hellip; but
-is that a lot, or a little?
+but _almost._) Well, ok&hellip; but is that a lot, or a little?
 What's the scale here?
 (Scientists, especially statistically literate ones, _always_ have to ask that.
 Every.
 Single.
 Time.)

 <img src="{{ site.baseurl }}/images/2023-03-02-150k-rus-dead-in-ukraine-bi-1.jpg" width="400" height="486" alt="Zitser @ BI: Russia produces 20 tanks/month" title="Zitser @ BI: Russia produces 20 tanks/month" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 A good summary source here is an article in _Business Insider_ by Joshua